-True, many like to profit from it.
-As a result, many bloggers sell files or ask for emails before giving something.
-But I’ll be more generous than them!
-I will provide it for free!!
+As you know, many people like to profit from the memento mori calendar.
+That’s why many bloggers sell files or ask for emails before giving something.
+But I will be more generous than them!
+I will provide a calendar for free!
 Download and print the memento mori calendar.

 How to change your life in 30 days: Commitment